adrian-castravete/CanvasEngine/doc/entity.md

 # Collision and Entities

-You must distinguish between entity and element but if the concept is very similar.
+You must distinguish between entity and element. but if the concept is very similar.

 * Element for the visual.
 * An entity is only used to calculate the positions or collisions in the background